-A record comprises control results, i.e. statement on control results under the legislation which were checked by this control and their justification.
-I must always include the object of the control, a list of background documents or materials documenting instances in which rules are broken, and descriptions of any infringements.
+A report comprises inspection results, i.e. a statement of inspection results under the legislation which were checked by this control and their justification.
+It must always include the subject of the inspection, a list of background documents or materials documenting instances in which rules are broken, and descriptions of any infringements.

-A record is not a public document.
-It is kept in school and in the relevant inspectorate's body (depending on the area).
+A report is not a public document.
+It is kept in the school and at the relevant inspectorate (depending on the area).